Coronary Artery Disease (CAD)

 TNF (Tumor Necrosis Factor)

-These are just a few examples of the many genes and genetic factors that contribute
+These are just a few examples of the many genes and genetic factors that contribute to CAD susceptibility.

 The interaction between genetic predisposition and environmental factors, such as diet, exercise, smoking, and stress, also plays a crucial role in the development and progression of CAD.
 Further research is needed to elucidate the complex genetic architecture of CAD and identify potential targets for prevention and treatment.